Students' union: Indonesia

 In Indonesia, every university, college and higher education school has a student union.

 The official student union in junior and senior high school is usually called Organisasi Siswa Intra Sekolah (Intra-School Student Organization, abbreviated as OSIS), is formed by the school.
 A general election to choose the leader is usually held every year.
 OSIS organizes the school's extracurricular activities such as music shows and art gallery (pentas seni/pensi).

 The student union in universities is commonly called Badan Eksekutif Mahasiswa (Student Executive Board, abbreviated as BEM), though the official name could be vary between universities or faculties.
-Most of BEMs are affiliated with several national unions, such as All-Indonesia BEM (BEM SI) or BEM Nusantara (BEMNUS).
+Most of BEMs are affiliated with several national unions, such as All-Indonesian BEM (BEM SI) or BEM Nusantara (BEMNUS).

 Japan

 In Japan, the student body is called 学生自治会 (gakusei-jichi-kai).
 In Japanese, the word 学生自治会 (gakusei-jichi-kai) means students' self-government-organizations.
 The student body in Japan promotes extracurricular activities.
 Usually, a cultural association, 文化会 (bunka-kai), and a sports association, 体育会 (taiiku-kai), are included within a student body as autonomous organizations.
 A student belongs to one or more students' organizations, and he or she does extracurricular activities through these students' organizations.
 However, the extracurricular activities of universities and colleges have been declining since the 1990s.

 There is no nationwide student union in Japan that participates in university administration or university management.